mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 For Windows
 ^^^^^^^^^^^

-Go to the ffmpeg website (http://ffmpeg.org/download.html).
-The URL that had the link for me was here... https://ffmpeg.zeranoe.com/builds/
+Go to the `ffmpeg website <http://ffmpeg.org/download.html>`_.
+The URL that had the link for me was `here... <https://ffmpeg.zeranoe.com/builds/>`_

 Watch out for the extremely annoying google and that looks like a download button!
 There is no big button for what we need.
 Either get the 64-bit STATIC version or 32-bit STATIC version that is shown later down the page.
 If you bought a computer in the past 5 years, you probably want the 64-bit version.
 Make sure you get a exe file, if you hover over the options they will give more information about what exactly you are downloading.

 For OSX
 ^^^^^^^

 Please see the section above.
-However, FFmpeg is obtained from https://evermeet.cx/ffmpeg/ instead.
+However, FFmpeg is obtained from `here <https://evermeet.cx/ffmpeg/>`_ instead.
 Just pick the big green button on the left under the FFmpeg heading.
 You will also need an archiving utility that supports .7z, since ffmpeg provides their OSX builds in .7z format.
-If you don't have one, try something like Keka (http://www.kekaosx.com).
+If you don't have one, try something like `Keka <http://www.kekaosx.com>`_.

 For Linux
 ^^^^^^^^^